5 Freaky, Once-in-a-Lifetime Double-Holidays

 Celebrate by: Hiding Easter eggs around the lawn and afikoman around the house.
 Getting matzoh from the Easter Bunny.
 Debating who would win in the ultimate miracle match-up: Jesus or Moses?
 Or skip the debate and learn the meaning behind your favorite Easter traditions.

 Combines: Thanksgiving day and the first night of Hanukkah—two freedom-tastic feasts in one!

-Celebrate by: Lighting some candles on your Menurkey (designed by nine-year-old Asher Weintraub, after a Kickstarter campaign raised over $48,000 for him to create it).
+Celebrate by: Lighting some candles on a menorah that looks like a turkey.
+Here’s why people light menorahs for Hanukkah.
 Fressing out on a Manishewitz-brined turkey with challah apple stuffing (enjoy leftovers for eight miraculous days).
 Not eating pork…for TWO reasons!
 This Thanksgiving menu is inspiration for both celebrations.

 Combines: Christmas Eve and the first night of Hanukkah for an inter-faith evening of presents.
 Ah, the Challahdays!